nexgentaxes.com

 Can I claim both AOTC and LLC for the same student? +

-No, you cannot claim both credits for the same student in the same tax year.
-However, if you have multiple students, you can strategically claim AOTC for one student and LLC for another, provided each meets their respective eligibility requirements.
-For example, you might claim AOTC for an undergraduate child and LLC for yourself taking graduate courses.
+No. You cannot claim both credits for the same student in the same year.
+If you have multiple students, you may claim AOTC for one student and LLC for another, assuming each meets eligibility rules.
+The NerdWallet Education Credits Guide provides helpful examples for families with multiple students.

 What is the MAGI phaseout range for education credits in 2025? +